yelabucsf/P2RY8_DMS/README.md

 Included files:
 - Sequencing analysis scripts, using FastQC, BBTools, and GATK
+- R script for z-score calculation
-- Jupyter notebook and R script for regression score generation and analysis
+- Jupyter notebook and R script for regression score generation and correlation calculations

 File names begin with number indicating order of use